James H. Howard

 Air raid sirens sounded throughout Rangoon early on the morning of December 23 sending the residents scattering for shelter from an enemy that never materialized.
 It was obvious that the fear that had spread throughout the city in the preceding 24 hours had made the civilian spotters overly nervous.
 After a second false alarm a short time later the dock laborers tried to push aside their feelings of impending doom to go to work.
 The sirens sounded again an hour before noon, but this time they went largely ignored until a formation of eighteen enemy bombers appeared above the harbor to rain a torrent of bombs on the docks below.

-Beyond the city at Mingaladon airdrome there had been no warning of the incoming enemy bombers.
+Beyond the city, at Mingaladon airdrome there had been no warning of the incoming enemy bombers.
 Only the sound of the explosions in the distance and rising columns of smoke from the harbor signaled the moment the Hell's Angels had been anticipating.
 By the time a dozen Tigers and fifteen R.A.F. fighters were airborne, the first wave of enemy bombers had done their work and turned for home leaving disaster behind.
 Climbing to 20,000 feet the two dozen Allied defenders were just in time to see a second wave numbering thirty bombers coming in for the coup de grace, escorted by twenty Jap fighters.

 The Hell's Angels left the fighters to the R.A.F. and dove to intercept the bombers.
 Henry Hank Gilbert dove on two bombers at once, firing as he passed between them until his own fighter was hit by cannon fire and plunged earthward.
 He was the first Flying Tiger killed in action.
-Nearby his comrades, though vastly outnumbered, dove with abandon on the enemy force.
+Nearby his comrades, though vastly outnumbered, a dove with abandon on the enemy force.
 Charles Older, who would become a double-ace with the A.V.G., got his first kill.
 As his victim's airplane erupted in the sky the explosion and falling debris struck nearby Tiger pilot Neil Martin, sending his Tomahawk plummeting earthward.

 The battle was brief and bitterly fought.
 Paul Greene poured deadly fire into a Nakamima bomber when two enemy fighters jumped him from behind.
 Forced to bail out, the two Jap fighters did their best to riddle both man and parachute as they followed him nearly to the ground, but somehow Greene survived.
-In the battle for Rangoon the Tigers lost three airplanes and two pilots, their first combat casualties.
+In the battle for Rangoon, the Tigers lost three airplanes and two pilots, their first combat casualties.
 The R.A.F. lost five planes, and virtually all of the surviving aircraft returned to Mingaladon riddled with enemy bullets.
 The Hell's Angels had been bloodied, had even claimed six enemy bombers and four fighters to slightly outscore the opposition.
 But knowing that the enemy had nearly a thousand airplanes to continue to throw against fewer than 100 Flying Tigers, the young Americans knew they would have to do better.

 Because of the lack of advance warning from the R.A.F., too many enemy bombers had reached the docks at Rangoon to wreak havoc.
 Fires raged across the harbor and 300 dock workers had been killed in one direct hit on a warehouse.
 More than a thousand workers, while running for shelter through a poor tenement district, had been shredded by a direct hit from above, and hundreds of civilians had fallen victim to machine-gun fire as enemy pursuit ships strafed a shopping square.
 The only thing more deadly than the indiscriminate fire of Jap bombers and fighters was the terror that now gripped the city.
 War had at last reached out to savage the people of Burma, and tens of thousands of immigrant workers from India began fleeing for home.
 The important supply line inland from Rangoon had, in one deadly attack, been nearly paralyzed.